shanaider/docker-registry-mirror/README.md

 ]
 ```

-Here, port `xxxxx` is the nodePort we find out via "kubectl" command in step 1.
+Here, `xxxxx` is the nodePort number we find out via "kubectl" command in step 1.

 3. Restart minikube